Trial of Joan of Arc: Ninth session: Monday, March 12, 1431 (afternoon)

 Joan was asked concerning a dream which her father had prior to her leaving Domrémy.
-She replied that she was "often told by my mother that my father spoke of having dreamed that I would go off with men-at-arms" and that she had heard her mother tell how "my father said to my brothers 'in truth, if I thought this thing would happen which I have dreamed about my daughter, I would want you to drown her; and if you would not, I would drown her myself'."
+She replied that she was "often told by my mother that my father spoke of having dreamed that I would go off with men-at-arms" and that she had heard her mother tell how "my father said to my brothers 'in truth, if I thought this thing would happen which I have dreamed about my daughter, I would want you to drown her; and if you would not, I would drown her myself."
 (He evidently mistakenly assumed she would become a prostitute accompanying an army.)

 The questioning then turned again to her adoption of male attire.
 She answered that the decision to adopt same was "of her own accord, and not at the request of any man alive."
-She added that "Everything I have done I have done at the instruction of my voices" this latter comment in response to a question as to whether or not her voices ordered her to wear a soldier's outfit.
+She added that "Everything I have done I have done at the instruction of my voices", this latter comment in response to a question as to whether or not her voices ordered her to wear a soldier's outfit.

 Tenth session: Tuesday, March 13, 1431

 The bulk of this session was taken up with a discussion of the "sign" shown to the King (Charles) when Joan first met him at Chinon.
 When asked whether she had sworn to St. Catherine not to tell the sign, Joan replied, "I have sworn and promised not to tell this sign of my own accord."

 Nevertheless, she then went on to describe the sign and the meeting in detail.
-She described an angel bringing the King a crown of pure gold, rich and precious, which was put in the King's treasure.
+She described an angel bringing the King a crown of pure gold, rich and precious, which was put in the King's treasury.
 She added that when she first came to the King accompanied by the angel, she told him, "Sire, this is your sign; take it."
 When asked why God had chosen her for this task, she replied simply, "It pleased God so to do, by a simple maid to drive back the King's enemies."

 The questioning then turned to the assault on Paris.
 She stated that she went to Paris not at the behest of a revelation, but "at the request of nobles who wanted to make an attack" adding that "after it had been revealed to me ... at Melun that I would be captured, I usually deferred to the captains on questions of war."